Lossless-Virtual-Switching/Backdraft/README.md

 # Backdraft
 Backdraft is a new lossless virtual switch that addresses the slow receiver problem by combining three new components: (1) Dynamic Per-Flow Queuing (DPFQ) to prevent HOL blocking and provide on-demand memory usage; (2) Doorbell queues to reduce CPU overheads; (3) A new overlay network to avoid congestion spreading.
+Our NSDI22 Paper describes the Backdraft design and its rationale.

 [[Paper]](https://www.usenix.org/system/files/nsdi22-paper-sanaee.pdf)
 [[Slide]](https://www.usenix.org/system/files/nsdi22_slides_sanaee.pdf)